Nona-Creative/coding-standards/php/readme.md

 # PHP
-Our primary, and regular, use of PHP is in WordPress, though we're aiming to use the 'popular' PSR PHP coding standards.
+Our primary, and regular, use of PHP is in WordPress, though we're aiming to use the 'popular' PSR PHP coding standards, over the wordpress standards.

 ## PSR